 “One day I had a vision while listening to the sounds of my daughter’s piano playing”.
 The lid of the concert grand piano became the slide screen of a ballet.
 Hand-drawn silent black and white scenes appeared one after the other in my imagination.
 This is how the idea for the drawing book ‘On wings, three centuries of ballet in scenes’ was born.

-After 8 passionate summers drawing in my outdoor studio, the time has come.
 In the book, every ballet starts with a stage story.
 Eighteen ballets appear as a ‘silent’ dance film.”

 Can you imagine Le Ballet Royal de la Nuit – Le Roi Soleil – Louis XIV dancing his ‘cosmic Sun Dance’ as the first space traveler on gold-yellow heels in the role of Greek sun god Apollo?